Search Search Home / NVQ Level 4 Unit 12 Signs and Symptoms of Physical Abuse At Assignment Writer, we’re dedicated...

 NVQ 2346-03 Level 3 Unit 115 Apply Fault Diagnosis and Rectification

-Fault Diagnosis and Rectification is the identifying a problem and correcting it.
-It is an important part of maintaining the quality of a system and making sure it’s readable.
-Many techniques can be used for identifying a problem and rectifying it, but the choice of technique depends on the nature of a system and the type of error.
+Fault diagnosis and rectification involve identifying a problem and correcting it.
+It is an important part of keeping the system readable and with high quality.
+Many techniques can be used for identifying a problem in the electrical system, but the choice of technique depends on the nature of the system and the type of error.
 Some Common techniques are:

 - Testing